invoke-ai/InvokeAI/docs/installation/models.md

 ## Other Models

-You can install other models using the Model Manager.
-You'll find tabs for the following install methods:
+There are a few ways to install other models:

 - **URL or Local Path**: Provide the path to a model on your computer, or a direct link to the model.
 Some sites require you to use an API token to download models, which you can [set up in the config file].
 - **HuggingFace**: Paste a HF Repo ID to install it.
 If there are multiple models in the repo, you'll get a list to choose from.
 Repo IDs look like this: `XpucT/Deliberate`.
 There is a copy button on each repo to copy the ID.